By Dr. Mercola

 - Niacin (vitamin B-3) and thiamine (vitamin B-1) — 2 percent

-Studies have shown that coffee might up your intelligence quotient, as caffeine is a stimulant that blocks the effects of adenosine, an inhibitory neurotransmitter, in your brain.17 This essentially "increases neuronal firing in the brain and the release of other neurotransmitters like dopamine and norepinephrine."18 Coffee may protect your brain in other ways, including possibly lowering your chances of developing Alzheimer's,19 the most common neurodegenerative disorder in the world, and Parkinson's20 disease.
+Studies have shown that coffee might up your intelligence quotient, as caffeine is a stimulant that blocks the effects of adenosine triphosphate (ATP), an inhibitory neurotransmitter, in your brain.17 This essentially "increases neuronal firing in the brain and the release of other neurotransmitters like dopamine and norepinephrine."18 Coffee may protect your brain in other ways, including possibly lowering your chances of developing Alzheimer's,19 the most common neurodegenerative disorder in the world, and Parkinson's20 disease.

 It also has been shown to help lower your risk of clogged arteries and heart attacks.
 It's possible that drinking coffee may help you lose weight, or at least help prevent you from gaining.
 Caffeine is an energy booster, which may prompt more physical activity, as well as less hunger.
 Another animal study published in Nutrition & Diabetes in 2014 reported that mice given a high-fat diet, as well as coffee, didn't gain weight as fast as the mice that didn't drink coffee.21